Michael Matthews (composer)

-Michael Matthews, born August 28, 1950, in Gander, Newfoundland, Canada, is a composer and photographer.
-Matthews completed a Ph.D. in composition at North Texas State University in 1985.
-Matthews is a Fellow of the Royal Society of Canada and works in Victoria, British Columbia.
+Michael Matthews, born August 28, 1950, is a Canadian composer and photographer.
+He completed a Ph.D. in composition at North Texas State University in 1985.
+He is a Fellow of the Royal Society of Canada and works in Victoria, British Columbia.

 Matthews' abstract photographs have been exhibited in Germany and the US.
-Canadian publisher At Bay Press has recently published Gibbous Moon, a book of photography and poetry created in collaboration with poet Dennis Cooley.
+Canadian publisher At Bay Press has published Gibbous Moon, a book of photography and poetry created in collaboration with poet Dennis Cooley.

 Early life

 Michael Matthews was born in Gander, Newfoundland in 1950.
 At that time his father John Matthews was working for KLM Royal Dutch Airlines as a ground operations manager.
 Matthews was still an infant when his family moved to Miami, Florida, where his father took a job with Pan Am.
 Growing up, Matthews lived in Miami, Kingston, Jamaica, Managua Nicaragua, Port of Spain and Piarco, Trinidad, and Karachi, Pakistan, where he attended and graduated from the Karachi American School (KAS).
 A year at Purdue University studying aeronautical engineering followed, and then a move to Los Angeles, where he changed his focus to music.
 After earning his Ph.D. in composition and conducting, Matthews took a nine-month teaching appointment in Winnipeg at the University of Manitoba.
 This was followed by two years of teaching at Mokwon University in Taejon, Korea, and then a return to Canada to take up a tenure-track faculty position as head of the Composition Department at the University of Manitoba School of Music (currently the Desautels Faculty of Music).